 5. Stories on student veterans, married couples, international students, etc.

-6. Great jobs for students (with at least 3-5 quotes of working students on how they work-life-school balance).
+6. Jobs for Students (with at least 3-5 quotes of working students on how they work-life-school balance).

 7. Second generation PSC students (third would be even better); this would make a great in-depth story; it would also be interesting if mom and son, or father and daughter shared some of the same professors.

-8. Helpful websites, TED talks, books available in the campus library, etc.
+8. Resources for Students: websites, TED talks, books available in the campus library, etc.